Eternal (Stratovarius album): Reception

-The album was met with generally favorable reviews Blabbermouth.net gave the album a positive review stating “Stratovarius engineers another detailed and often snappy album.
+The album was met with generally favorable reviews Blabbermouth.net gave the album a positive review stating, “Stratovarius engineers another detailed and often snappy album.
 There are no surprises to "Eternal", only by the numbers power metal soaked with the band's usual opulence and professionalism.
-Daniel Fox writing for Metal Temple Magazine wrote “Eternal" is the overall-best album the band have put out since the 90's.”
-Bruno Medeiros from Metalcrypt stated “returning fans and casual listeners alike should enjoy Eternal almost in its entirety, as it is not overly melodic nor is it trying to reinvent the wheel, instead relying on solid performances and down-to-earth songwriting.
+Daniel Fox, for Metal Temple Magazine, wrote “Eternal" is the overall-best album the band have put out since the 90's.”
+Bruno Medeiros from Metalcrypt stated, “returning fans and casual listeners alike should enjoy Eternal almost in its entirety, as it is not overly melodic nor is it trying to reinvent the wheel, instead relying on solid performances and down-to-earth songwriting.